MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/bestpractices.md

 -	[extract() function](./extractfunction.md) is useful when the parsed strings do not have the same format then the only way to get the required values is using a regex (in this case, there is no mutual pattern for all the strings in that column and parse can't be used). for example, when we want to extract all numeric values from a Text.

-**Materialize function**
+## materialize() function

--	When using [materialize() function](./materializefunction.md), try to push all possible operators that will reduce the materialized data set and still keeps the semantics of the query. e.g: filters, project only needed columns ... etc. in this example:
+-	When using the [materialize() function](./materializefunction.md), try to push all possible operators that will reduce the materialized data set and still keeps the semantics of the query. e.g: filters, project only needed columns ... etc. in this example:

     ```kusto